microsoft/kanagawa/BUILDING.md

 __Third Party Libraries and Tools__

 Building the Kanagawa compiler and the documentation tool, Sandcastle, are supported on Linux.
-The following tools are needed to build the kanagawa compiler and run the core tests
+The following tools are needed to build the kanagawa compiler and run the core tests.
+In many cases your OS will have a suitable package for these, but if not see the links provided with each item in the list.

 - GCC 11.4.0 or later
-- Haskell 8.6.5 or later (see https://www.haskell.org/ghcup/install/#linux-ubuntu)
+- ghcup (Haskell 9.2.8 and cabal 3.12.1.0 or later) (see https://www.haskell.org/ghcup/install/#linux-ubuntu)
-- Boost C++ library version 1.83.0 or later
+- Boost C++ library version 1.83.0 or later (see https://www.boost.org/)
-- CMake version 3.26 or later
+- CMake version 3.26 or later (see https://cmake.org/)
+- Ninja.
+It's not required to use Ninja; you can use any build tool supported by CMake, but we recommend Ninja for its speed and simplicity (see https://ninja-build.org/)
 - Verilator version 5.036.
 See the [Verilator documentation](https://veripool.org/guide/latest/install.html#git-quick-install) for detailed instructions.
+Note that version 5.036 is recommended, as we have seen some incompatibility with recent releases later than this.

 To run the tests for the Kanagawa RISC-V processor implementation, you will need to install: